Shaping Tomorrow’s Leaders with Classical Christian Values

 Where Early Learning Meets Christian Values

-We understand that choosing the right educational foundation for your child can be overwhelming, which is why our programs offer a thoughtful balance of classical Christian education and a nurturing environment.
-Here, your child’s journey is marked by academic rigor, character formation, and a loving community, creating a path to confidence, compassion, and lifelong learning at St. Stephen’s Academy.
-At St. Stephen’s Academy, our Pre-K and Kindergarten programs are built upon a foundation of God’s word and world, engaging students through play, songs, chants, and poetry memorization as the stepping stones to the development of reading, writing, and math.
-Our joyfilled classrooms cultivate a community of learners who grow in their love for others and God through our focus on character as described in God’s word.
-We believe in the power of community, where parents actively participate in Pre-K and Kindergarten activities, reinforcing school values and enhancing learning and character development.
+Our programs are built upon a foundation of God’s word and world, engaging students through play, songs, chants, and poetry memorization as the stepping stones to the development of reading, writing, and math skills.
+Our joyfilled classrooms cultivate a community of learners who grow in their love for God and others through our focus on character as described in God’s word.
+We believe in the power of community, where parents actively participate in PreK and kindergarten activities, reinforcing school values and enhancing learning and character development.

 The Grammar School